 Use Simulation Moldflow Flex to solve locally or solve in the cloud while you continue working.
 Simulate where and how you want, based on your needs.
 If you're testing the setup of an analysis, use your local resources to iterate and optimize your setup.
 When you're ready to initiate a longer, more computationally intensive simulation, use the power of the cloud and free up your local resources for other tasks.

 Simulation Moldflow processing is fast and accurate, and includes real-time, dynamic Adviser wizards to help you make the best design choices.

-Adviser wizards can help with the following:
+Adviser wizards can help with:

 You have several options for how to best represent the product.
 Large, thin-walled parts are best represented using Midplane and the patented Moldflow Dual Domain technology, while chunkier parts are best represented with a 3D mesh.